verlok/inp-workshop/guide/2-long-event-handlers.md

-# Experiment: long running event handlers
+# Experiment: long-running event handlers

 Open the `index.js` file, and comment out the `blockFor` function inside the event handler.